 I called my therapist for guidance when I felt lost.
 She said, “No one can change others’ perceptions.
 All you can do is figure out how to use your experience for the better.”

 And so I did.
-I tapped into my psychotic side a bit to be laser-focused on creating a startup business.
-I also found a few people with the same condition as I did, and they excelled in their fields by allowing themselves to be crazy sometimes.
+I tapped into my psychotic side to be laser-focused on creating a startup business.
+I also found a few people with the same condition as me, and they excelled in their fields by allowing themselves to be crazy sometimes.

 Below are some of the benefits of putting my psychosis to good use: